TasnimAnas/NFT-DApp/README.md

 <b> Seller:</b>
 1. Click on the connect button and connect Polygon Mainnet wallet through the metamask extension popup.
 2. After successful connection, you’ll be redirected to NFT minting form.
-Enter the product details.
+3. Enter the product details.
-3. Click on the button to mint NFT
+4. Click on the button to mint NFT
-4. Metamask will popup and ask for transection confirmation (As the project is deployed on Polygon Mainnet, you’ve to spend MATIC to do the transection)
+5. Metamask will popup and ask for transection confirmation (As the project is deployed on Polygon Mainnet, you’ve to spend MATIC to do the transection)
-5. After the confirmation, NFT will be minted and you’ll be redirected to OpenSea link for the created NFT.
+6. After the confirmation, NFT will be minted and you’ll be redirected to OpenSea page of the created NFT.
-6. Refresh NFT metadata if OpenSea don't shiw your inputted details in the first time.
+6. (Optional) Refresh NFT metadata on OpenSea if OpenSea doesn't show your inputted details at the first time.

 <b> Customer:</b>
-1. Click on connect button and connect Polygon Mainnent account through metamask extemsion popup
+1. Click on connect button and connect Polygon Mainnent account through metamask extension popup
 2. After successful connection, you’ll see all the NFTs you own!